-The Commercial Ventures Executive Sub-Committee, as the Partner Representative, is asked to acknowledge receipt of the Horley Business Park Development LLP's Annual Report and Financial Statements for the year ended 31 December 2021 as required by the Members Agreement dated 24 March 2016.
+1. The Commercial Ventures Executive Sub-Committee, as the Council's Partner Representative, is asked to acknowledge receipt of the Horley Business Park

+Development LLP's Annual Report and Financial Statements for the year ended 31 December 2021 as required by the Members Agreement dated 24 March 2016.

-In accordance with the Members Agreement, all Board Representatives should approve the Company's Annual Report and Financial Statements.
-As the Partner Representative, Commercial Ventures Executive Sub-Committee is required to direct the Council's Board Representatives to approve the Annual Report and Financial Statements for the year to 31 December 2021;
+In accordance with the Members Agreement, all Board Representatives to the Company should approve the Company's Annual Report and Financial Statements.
+As the Partner Representative for the Council, the Commercial Ventures Executive Sub-Committee is required to direct the Council's Board Representatives to the Company to approve the Annual Report and Financial Statements for the year to 31 December 2021: